Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing: Introduction

 The possibility that responses to the census and other government surveys may be linked back to sensitive information about households could put vulnerable groups at risk and deter them from participating fully in vital public statistics.
-The attack demonstrated here may not be used in practice---it depends on a set of accurate, identified linking data, and this information may be more easily discovered through surveillance systems or other means \citep{macmillan_eyes_2023}.
-Still, its possibility---and the possibility of other, more sophisticated attacks related to housing and households---is of particular concern for census respondents and for the federal agencies tasked with keeping their information confidential.\footnote{CIPSEA in particular limits disclosure of information that could used ``in conjunction with other data elements to reasonably infer the identity of a respondent.
-For example, data elements such as a combination of gender, race, date of birth, geographic indicators, or other descriptors may be used to identify an individual respondent'' \citep{office_of_management_and_budget_implementation_2007}.} Our work provides a salient empirical example for policymakers and public officials designing future privacy protections.
+The attack demonstrated here may not be used in practice---even if an attacker can successfully reconstruct the confidential responses, those responses, and whatever external data the attacker uses to re-identify them, may contain errors that make it more difficult to identify real households living in violation of housing rules \citep{abowd_2010_2023}.
+Realistically, this information may be more easily discovered through surveillance systems or other means \citep{macmillan_eyes_2023}.
+Still, the possibility of reconstruction---and the possibility of other, more sophisticated attacks related to housing and households---is of particular concern for census respondents and for the federal agencies tasked with keeping their information confidential.\footnote{CIPSEA in particular limits disclosure of information that could be used ``in conjunction with other data elements to reasonably infer the identity of a respondent.
+For example, data elements such as a combination of gender, race, date of birth, geographic indicators, or other descriptors may be used to identify an individual respondent'' \citep{office_of_management_and_budget_implementation_2007}.} Our work provides an empirical demonstration of the relative effectiveness of various privacy protection techniques and an example for policymakers and public officials designing future privacy protections.